ColoursofOSINT/Old/aboutme.md

 subtitle:
 ---

 This is my personal website.
-I am a student intrested in OSINT, open-souce and cyberseurity.
+I am a student intrested in OSINT, open-source software and cyberseurity.